Organize fields into reusable, configurable forms that can be easily assigned to programs, rentals, and other workflows.

 The Registration form includes a primary form and an optional secondary form.

-In the previous sections of this article, a sample Registration form was used to show how to create a form, add questions, make questions conditional, add sections, and manage forms.
+In the previous sections of this article, a sample Registration form was used to show how to create a form, add questions, make fields conditional, add sections, and manage forms.
 Let’s continue with that example.

 To specify which registration form a program will use, go to Programs > (choose a program to edit) > Registration > Registration Questions > Registration form.

-For example, choose Registration -guest leader from the drop-down menu.
+For example, choose Registration - guest leader from the drop-down menu.

 With that form selected for the program, the registration page will appear as follows.